Why Join the MetaArchive Cooperative?

 How do I get my collections out of MetaArchive?

 If you lose your local collection copies for any reason, a copy can be easily obtained from the network.
 You simply request a copy from the MetaArchive network administrator.
 An uncompressed BagIt package will be constructed and made available for download.

 Can I be sure that no one will have unauthorized access to our collections?

 The MetaArchive network is a secure, dark archive.
 No one is permitted to access any member’s stored collections except when a copy is requested by the owner to replace a lost or damaged local copy.

 What type of file formats does MetaArchive allow?
 Are there any formats that are prohibited?

 The MetaArchive accepts all formats and does not require a member to transform or normalize their content prior to ingest.
-If a member has a concern about a format type and its risk of obsolescence they can consult the MetaArchive Preservation and Content Committees to assist with assessing the risk and offer recommendations.
+If a member has a concern about a format type and its risk of obsolescence they can consult resources produced by the MetaArchive Preservation and Content Committees to assist with assessing the risk and offer recommendations.